beamaia/pascal-compiler/readme.md

-# Rust Compiler
+# Pascal Compiler

 Compiler developed for the class Compiladores - UFES.

-- Source language: Rust
+- Source language: Pascal
-- Target language: JVM
+- Target language: Mips
 - Implementation language: Java with ANTLR

 ## Steps

-In order to create the Rust compiler, the following tasks must be done:
+In order to create the Pascal compiler, the following tasks must be done:

 1. Lexer/Scanner
 2. Parser/Syntax Analyzer